KENE508/Prompt-Engineering-/README.md

 3. Train model --> Input train dataset into a machine learning model
 4. Evaluate --> If the dersired performance isn't reached: tune the model and repeat step 3

+A. Supervised learning: "Learning with a Teacher" --> The model is trained on labeled data, which means the input comes with the correct answer (the label) attached.
+The goal is for the machine to learn the relationship between the data and its label so it can predict labels for new, unseen data.
+This has 2 flavors; classification and regression
+ * Classification --> Consists of assiging a category to an observation
+ * Regression --> Consists of assigning a continious variable

+B. Unsupervised Learning: "Learning on Its Own"
+The model is given unlabeled data with no "right answers" provided.
+The machine must find its own hidden patterns, structures, or groupings within the data without any human guidance.
+This has 3 flavors;
+ * Clutering --> Identifying groups in your dataset.
+Some clustering models include; K-means, DBSCAN, get ready - "Density-based spatial clustering of applications with noise"
+ * Anomaly detection --> All about detecting outliers, some use cases include discover devices that fail faster or last longer, discover fraudsters that manage to trick the system, Discover patients that resist a fatal disease
+ * Association --> Consists in finding relationships between obeservations

+### Improving Model's performance
+1. Dimentionality reduction
+2. Hyperparameter tuning
+3. Ensemble methods